The Teabags Without Plastic In The UK In 2026

 You might be wondering why there is a need for plastic to be found in teabags.
 Well, plastic (polypropylene to be exact) is added to the paper teabag to help heat seal them during manufacture.

-Heat sealing the bags like this means that the teabags won’t come open in the box, or in your cup.
+Heat sealing the bags like this means that the teabags won’t come open in the box, or your cup.
 It also means that these tea bags aren’t 100% biodegradable.
 This is a problem in that those tea bags you are composting are leaving bits of microplastic in the soil.

 What Is Microplastic?